 24. I lost 3 of my 4 grandparents while I was in graduate school.
 I miss them terribly.
 All the time.

-23. I love children... and yet I would never, EVER, want to be a mother.
+23. I love children and I'm really, really good with children.
+However, I would never, EVER, want to be a mother.
 I think I would be an awful mother.
-However, I'm an awesome aunt.
+That said, I'm an awesome aunt.

 21. I believe that we never know what kind of baggage people are carrying around with them.
 We should try every day to lighten the load, not add to it.